By samotar, 13 July 2021

 Karlotta J. Blöndal

 Lisa Paland (b.
 1989) studied cultural and media education in Merseburg, Germany with main focus on digital and analogue photography.
-She finished her B.A. …
+She finished her B.A. in 2014 with a final work about the remains of open cast mining in eastern Germany using instant film.
+She is currently working as an intern at Skaftfell - Center for Visual Arts in Seyðisfjörður and will document the Frontiers of Solitude expedition in Iceland. …

 Finnur Arnar Arnarson: Ignorant and Happy